supermemo-wiki/SuperMemo.Wiki/blogs/creating-a-blog.md

 title: Creating a Blog
 description:
 published: true
-date: 2020-12-19T16:59:52.998Z
+date: 2020-12-19T17:04:39.967Z
 tags:
 editor: markdown
 dateCreated: 2020-12-19T16:59:52.998Z
 ---

-If you are interested in having your personal page on this wiki, you can follow the procedure below.

 > Please **carefully read the instructions** on this page before creating your personal page.
+>
-Disregarding the policies established here, or abusing the wiki will result in a **permanent ban**.
+> Disregarding the policies established here, or abusing the wiki will result in a **permanent ban**.
-{.is-info}
+{.is-warning}

 # Content policy

 Please **exercise judgement** when publishing content on your user page.
-This is a wiki about SuperMemo, learning and personal progress.
+This is a wiki about:
+- SuperMemo,
+- Learning,
+- Personal progress.

 Offensive or inappropriate content (e.g. idealogical propaganda) will be removed.